DavidTPate/pendragon/README.md

 A success with the Boating skill can gain the character Glory if lives were saved thereby.

 ### Chirurgery (Non-Knightly)
+This ancient practice of healing includes much useful knowledge, such as herbal medicine and bone setting.
+It also includes superstition, prayer, and generous heaps of misinformation.
+Thus, its use is fraught with uncertainty.
+Chirurgery (pronounced approximately “KY-rir-jur-ee”) does little to heal the patient directly, but is a process that seeks only to keep the patient alive so that the natural healing processes of the body may take effect.

+Chirurgery is a most important skill for women, though many priests and monks also know it.
+However, it is not the duty of a knight to learn this skill, and most knights would feel highly uncomfortable performing a skill associated with women.

+Badly wounded, ill, or debilitated characters often require application of the Chirurgery skill.
+If your character needs Chirurgery, for whatever reason, the Gamemaster tells you to check the box on the character sheet entitled “Chirurgery Needed.”

+Glory should always be gained for successful use of the Chirurgery skill.
+The amount gained can be increased in proportion to the Glory or rank of the character being treated if the Gamemaster feels this is appropriate.
+More Glory should be gained if a life was saved thereby.

+See [Injury and Health”](#injury-and-health) in for more information on the complicated processes of chirurgery and healing.

 # Winter Phase
 Winter is the time for rest, recuperation, and character growth.
 During this time, knights engage in training, amorous